bobbylight/SpellChecker/README.md

 textArea.addParser(parser);
 ```

-See class `org.fife.ui.rsyntaxtextarea.spell.demo.SpellingParserDemo` for a working example.
+See the `SpellCheckerDemo` submodule for a working example.

 Just like Jazzy itself, this add-on is licensed under the LGPL; see the included
 [SpellChecker.License.txt](https://github.com/bobbylight/SpellChecker/blob/master/src/main/dist/SpellChecker.License.txt) file.

-# Sister Projects
+## Sister Projects

 * [RSyntaxTextArea](https://github.com/bobbylight/RSyntaxTextArea) provides syntax highlighting, code folding, and many other features out-of-the-box.
 * [AutoComplete](https://github.com/bobbylight/AutoComplete) - Adds code completion to RSyntaxTextArea (or any other JTextComponent).